Proposal Details

 51082 mentions moving directive comments to the end of doc comments and making sure they're separated by a blank comment from the main body.
 It doesn't define a syntax, but the implementation also recognizes anything starting with

-. - I had missed that, concurrent with this issue, @jimmyfrasche filed #68092 where there's some discussion of exactly these problems.
+//[a-z0-9]+:[a-z0-9]. - I had missed that, concurrent with this issue, @jimmyfrasche filed #68092 where there's some discussion of exactly these problems.

-as part of the rest of the directive name won't fly.
+Given that go/ast and go/printer will accept literally anything after that prefix, I think my proposal yesterday that we only accept [a-z0-9_] as part of the rest of the directive name won't fly.
 I think we have to accept anything, and we only get to chose how to break that into directive name and arguments.

 I think not allowing whitespaces between // and thee directive makes them stand from regular comments.

-To be clear, that part of the syntax is not negotiable at this point. https://go.dev/doc/comment#syntax says that directive comments must match the regexp //(line |extern |export |[a-z0-9]+:[a-z0-9])
+To be clear, that part of the syntax is not negotiable at this point. https://go.dev/doc/comment#syntax says that directive comments must match the regexp //(line |extern |export |[a-z0-9]+:[a-z0-9]).

 What about //x:yZ?
 It would be treated as neither the directive x:yZ or the directive x:y with argument Z.